cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 ## Encrypted Hashes

-When present in COSE_Encrypt, the header parameters registered in this document leak information about the ciphertext.
+When present in COSE_Encrypt ({{Section 5.1 of !RFC9052}}), the header parameters registered in this document leak information about the ciphertext.
 These parameters SHOULD NOT be present in COSE_Encrypt headers unless this disclosure is acceptable.

 When present in a protected header, the semantics are the same as for a COSE_Sign1: decrypted payload is expected to be the output of the hash function specified in the protected header.